deanwampler/spark-scala-tutorial/tutorial/README.md

 ```
 val sc = new SparkContext("local[2]", "Hive SQL (10)")
 val hiveContext = new HiveContext(sc)
-import hiveContext._   // Make methods local, like for SQLContext
+import hiveContext._   // Make methods local, like sql

-def hql2(title: String, query: String, n: Int = 100): Unit = {
+def sql2(title: String, query: String, n: Int = 100): Unit = {
   println(title)
   println(s"Running query: $query")
-  hql(query).take(n).foreach(println)
+  sql(query).take(n).foreach(println)
 }
 ```

+(Previously, this version of `sql` was called `hql`.)
 We can now execute Hive DDL statements, such the following statements to create a database, "use it" as the working database, and then a table inside it.

 ```
-hql2("Create a work database:", "CREATE DATABASE work")
+sql2("Create a work database:", "CREATE DATABASE work")
-hql2("Use the work database:", "USE work")
+sql2("Use the work database:", "USE work")

-hql2("Create the 'external' kjv Hive table:", s"""
+sql2("Create the 'external' kjv Hive table:", s"""
   CREATE EXTERNAL TABLE IF NOT EXISTS kjv (
     book    STRING,
     chapter INT,